UrsZeidler/yard_sale_sim/YardSaleSim/README.md

 # Simple implementation of the yard sale model in economics

-This software is a basic implementation of the defined models in the papers:
+This software is a basic implementation of the defined yard sales models in the papers:

 > Boghosian, B.M., Johnson, M. & Marcq, J.A.
 An H Theorem for Boltzmann’s Equation for the Yard-Sale Model of Asset Exchange.